abhishekmardiya/DSA/README.md

 # DSA

-This project contains various data structures and algorithms implemented in JavaScript.
+This project contains various data structures and algorithms implemented in JavaScript, along with a comprehensive test suite to ensure correctness.

+This repository is beginner-friendly and explains all the basics within each problem statement.

 ## 📚 Problems